Respiratory syncytial virus (RSV) is a serious cause of respiratory infection that can affect people of all ages. But it’s most serious in babies.

 Limiting your baby’s exposure to cigarette smoke is also vital to keeping them healthy.
 Cigarette smoke can make your baby’s symptoms worse.

-When a baby has RSV, they are contagious for three to eight days.
-The child should be kept separate from other siblings or children in a day care to prevent transmission.
+When an otherwise healthy baby has RSV, they’re typically contagious for three to eight days.
+The child who is contagious should be kept separate from other siblings or children to prevent transmission.

 Babies can make a full recovery from RSV in one to two weeks.
 Most babies can recover from RSV without having to receive treatment in a hospital setting.
 But if you think your baby is dehydrated or in moderate to severe distress, seek emergency medical care.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.